als-computing/arroyopy/README.md

-# What is this?
+# Arroyo is Spanish for stream
-This is an initial design for
+This is an initial design for a library intended to be used in a variety of streaming processing scenario.

+This is intended to provide classes that can be used in a wide variety of processing scenarios
+- Single process
+- Chain of processes where listening, processing and publishing can linked together through a protocol like ZMQ.
+One process's publisher can communicate with another process's listener, etc.

+This library is intended to provide abstract classes, and will also include more specific common subclasses, like those that communicate over ZMQ.